Sándor Petőfi Memorial: History

 The monument dedicated to Sándor Petőfi, was proposed by the Association of Hungarian–Polish Friendship Societies, and was financed by the Foundation for Culture and Art Beyond Borders and the Minister of Foreign Affairs of Hungary.
 The sculpture was designed by Jerzy Teper.
-It was unveiled on 14 March 2013, a day prior to the 165th anniversary of the Hungarian Revolution of 1848, in which Petőfi fought in.
+It was unveiled on 14 March 2013, a day prior to the 165th anniversary of the Hungarian Revolution of 1848, in which Petőfi fought.
 It was also the anniversary of the birth of Józef Bem, who was the general commanding Petőfi, and is the namesake of the Bemowo city district, in which the monument is placed in.

 The unveiling ceremony was attended by Sándor Lezsák, the Deputy Speaker of the National Assembly, Miklós Csomós, the deputy mayor of Budapest, and Balázs Bús, the mayor of Óbuda-Békásmegyer, a district in Budapest, which has a cooperation agreement with Bemowo, Iván Gyurcsík, the ambassador of Hungary to Warsaw, Marek Kuchciński, the Deputy Marshal of the Sejm, as well several members of the Sejm, including Mariusz Błaszczak, Małgorzata Gosiewska, and Piotr Naimski.